Pikkius/3DOnco/README.md

 * Description

 And it contains the distance probability matrix in the form:
-* Distribution: array with dimension (seq, seq, dist_bin), it means that
+* Distance distribution bins map: list of bins of distance
-* Distribution bins map: list of bins of distance
+* Distance distribution: array with dimension (seq, seq, dist_bin), that indicates the probability that each pair of residues has a distance within the range of the bin _i_, considering ten different bins.

 In the following the code to plot the distance matrix: